evanspa/pe-user-rest/README.md

 + **[pe-datomic-testutils](https://github.com/evanspa/pe-datomic-testutils)**: provides
   a set of helper functions to aid in unit testing Datomic-enabled functions.
 + **[pe-user-core](https://github.com/evanspa/pe-user-core)**: provides
-  a set of functions for modeling a generic user, leveraging Datomic as a backend store.
+  a set of functions for modeling a generic user, leveraging PostgreSQL as a backend store.
 + **[pe-user-testutils](https://github.com/evanspa/pe-user-testutils)**: a set of helper functions to aid in unit testing code that depends on the functionality of the pe-user-* libraries